 In the monotone setting, however, it is not clear if the power of quantified monotone circuits is the same as that of this model.
-In particular, we show the following.
+In particular, we observe the following.
+Here, we mean 'closure under compositions' in a strong sense: if C_1 and C_2 are quantified monotone circuits of size s_1 and s_2 respectively, then the polynomial computed by their composition to have a quantified monotone circuit of size at most $s_1 + s_2$.

-Observation 3.9.
-The class mVP{quant} is closed under compositions, if and only if, $mVP{quant} = mVP{sum, prod}$.
+Observation 3.9 (Informal).
+Quantified monotone circuits are closed under compositions, if and only if, $mVP{quant} = mVP{sum,prod}$.